Explore

 • Built-in whiteboards to allow for visual thinking within the same tool

-• Collaboration capabilities such as comments, reactions, and document sharing to foster frictionless teamwork
+• Collaboration capabilities such as comments, reactions, and document sharing that foster frictionless teamwork

-• Productivity features like to-do lists for easy task management
+• Productivity features such as to-do lists for easy task management

-• Efficient organization via folders and search functionalities that let you find information quickly
+• Efficient organization via folders and search functionality that helps you find information quickly

-• (Bonus) Roadmap integration that allows you to connect documents and whiteboards to related features and releases
+• (Bonus) A roadmap integration that allows you to connect documents and whiteboards to related features and releases

-Once you have selected a digital notebook, consolidating all of your product docs can take upfront planning and meaningful effort.
-(If you happen to be switching from Confluence, Aha! provides a document importer.)
+Once you select a knowledge base tool, consolidating all of your product docs can take upfront planning and meaningful effort.
+(Aha! provides a document importer if you happen to be switching from Confluence.)
 You will also need to plan, organize, and create a documentation system that works well for you.
-But in time, everyone will benefit from the improved access and alignment that comes with keeping everything in one place — especially if you are thoughtful in choosing a digital notebook designed for your needs.
+But in time, everyone will benefit from the improved access and alignment that comes with keeping everything in one place.